earthboundkid/Watsuji-and-Aesthetics/6 Beyond the Bounds.md

 - World of the shining prince

 > The other kind of discretion I meant has to do with preferring indirection to bluntness.
-The characters seldom call a spade a spade, and moreover their notion of "spade'' is very broad.
-Although the issue of marriage is prominent in the tale, the narrative has no stable word or locution for "marriage'' or even for "husband.''
+The characters seldom call a spade a spade, and moreover their notion of “spade’’ is very broad.
+Although the issue of marriage is prominent in the tale, the narrative has no stable word or locution for “marriage’’ or even for “husband.’’
 Another recurring preoccupation for some of the characters is the wish to leave the world and become a monk or a nun.
-Nonetheless, the narrator avoids words like "monk'' and "nun,'' or even expressions such as "leave the world'' or "take holy orders.''
-The reader soon comes to know that Genji himself has such thoughts, but all he ever mentions is a wish to act on his "long-standing desire'' (hoi).
-Previous translators into various languages, including modern Japanese, have not hesitated to identify this "spade'' unequivocally - Yosano Akiko even had one of the main characters wish to "enter upon a life of faith'' - but it seemed to me that I might strike a false note by doing so. ("Translating The Tale of Genji")
+Nonetheless, the narrator avoids words like “monk’’ and “nun,’’ or even expressions such as “leave the world’’ or “take holy orders.’’
+The reader soon comes to know that Genji himself has such thoughts, but all he ever mentions is a wish to act on his “long-standing desire’’ (hoi).
+Previous translators into various languages, including modern Japanese, have not hesitated to identify this “spade’’ unequivocally - Yosano Akiko even had one of the main characters wish to “enter upon a life of faith’’ - but it seemed to me that I might strike a false note by doing so. (“Translating The Tale of Genji”)

 - More alien than science fiction, but so close as well.
-IMxii: "which in customs, beliefs, and social organization was more alien than anything that Gulliver discovered on his travels."
+IMxii: “which in customs, beliefs, and social organization was more alien than anything that Gulliver discovered on his travels.”
-IM278 It's too much to say that Murasaki was from "a different planet" than us because we can "readily" enter her world.
+IM278 It’s too much to say that Murasaki was from “a different planet” than us because we can “readily” enter her world.
-IM289 "a beautiful and most intriguing world"
+IM289 “a beautiful and most intriguing world”

-> The original readers of Genji were in no hurry, and they appreciated a rich, copious work that required them to come forward, as it were, to meet it halfway, in a process of fully engaged listening or reading. ("Translating The Tale of Genji")
+> The original readers of Genji were in no hurry, and they appreciated a rich, copious work that required them to come forward, as it were, to meet it halfway, in a process of fully engaged listening or reading. (“Translating The Tale of Genji”)

 ####*Genji* and the critical tradition
 The continued vitality of *Genji* is shown in part by the number of adaptations that continue to be made of the work.
 Chief among these adaptations are translations, including translations into modern Japanese.
-As Royall Tyler notes, the first complete translation of *Genji* was [Yosano][sc] Akiko's 1913 translation of the work into contemporary Japanese ("Translating").
+As Royall Tyler notes, the first complete translation of *Genji* was [Yosano][sc] Akiko’s 1913 translation of the work into contemporary Japanese (“Translating”).

 Interpreters
 - translators
-IM279 People dig Tanizaki's translation.
+IM279 People dig Tanizaki’s translation.

 > The first more or less complete translation of the tale into any foreign language was made by - you are probably expecting me to say Arthur Waley, into English, between 1925 and 1933.
 Actually, though, I mean Yosano Akiko, the great woman of letters who in 1913 published the first translation into modern Japanese.
-In the case of Genji, modern Japanese, too, is a foreign language, and Yosano Akiko's translation is in its way as free, and as not-quite-complete, as Waley's.
+In the case of Genji, modern Japanese, too, is a foreign language, and Yosano Akiko’s translation is in its way as free, and as not-quite-complete, as Waley’s.
 Later modern Japanese translations, of which there are many, vary just as much in character as translations into English or other languages.

-> Complete translations made directly from the original exist in German, French, Russian, Korean, and Chinese (one each for Taiwan and the People's Republic), while others are currently under way into Italian, Czech, and Finnish.
+> Complete translations made directly from the original exist in German, French, Russian, Korean, and Chinese (one each for Taiwan and the People’s Republic), while others are currently under way into Italian, Czech, and Finnish.
 English is the only European language that used to boast two, and that now boasts three.

 > In the present, The Tale of Genji supports the same sort of academic industry that Shakespeare and so on do elsewhere, as well as an abundance of popular writing, film, manga comics, musical theater, opera, dance, kabuki, and other arts of all kinds.